-While less high in priority, the price range of 15,000 to 20,000 yen hotels also mentions ``free'' as one of the top 10 positive keywords, paired mostly with ``wifi''.
-This price range is mostly for business hotels, where we infer users would be expecting this feature the most.
-Western tourists are highly sensitive to comfort levels in the hotels and whether it reaches their expectations.
+Albeit lower in priority, the price range of 15 000 to 20 000 yen hotels also includes ``free'' as one of the top 10 positive keywords, mainly paired with ``Wi-Fi.''
+This price range corresponds to business hotels, where users would expect this feature the most.

-\subsection{Tobacco, what's that smell?}\label{disc:tobacco}
+\subsection{Tobacco, what is that smell?}\label{disc:tobacco}

-A concern for Western tourists was the smell of tobacco in their room, which can be considered a soft attribute.
-Tobacco was found not only as a standalone word ``cigarette'', but also as word pairs in Table \ref{tab:adj_en_neg}.
-We can find other related word pairs such as ``funny smell''.
-Upon manual inspection of a sample of reviews with this keyword, we found that the room was often advertised as non-smoking, yet, the smell permeated the room and curtains.
-Another common complaint was that there were no non-smoking facilities available at all in the first place.
-The smell of smoke can completely ruin some customers’ stay and give a bad impression to review writers, lowering the number of future customers.
+A concern for Western tourists was the smell of tobacco in their room, which can be regarded as a soft attribute.
+Tobacco was found not only as a standalone word with ``cigarette'' but also in word pairs in Table \ref{tab:adj_en_neg}, such as ``funny smell.''
+By manually inspecting a sample of reviews with this keyword, we noticed that the room was often advertised as nonsmoking; however, the smell permeated the room and curtains.
+Another common complaint was that there were no nonsmoking facilities available.
+The smell of smoke can completely ruin some customers’ stay and thus lead to bad reviews, thereby lowering the number of future customers.

-However, in comparison, Chinese customers seem not to be bothered by this at all.
-We consulted studies involving the use of tobacco in different countries.
-Previous research states that 49 - 60\% of Chinese men (and 2.0 - 2.8 \% of women) currently smoke or have smoked before.
-This was taken from a sample of 170,000 Chinese adults in 2013-2014, which is high compared to many English-speaking countries \cite[][]{zhang2019tobacco,who2015tobacco}.
+In contrast, Chinese customers seemed unbothered in such a case.
+Previous research has stated that 49–-60 \% of Chinese men (and 2.0–2.8 \% of women) currently smoke or smoked in the past.
+This was derived from a sample of 170 000 Chinese adults in 2013–2014, which is high compared to many English-speaking countries \cite[][]{zhang2019tobacco,who2015tobacco}.

 Japan has a polarized view on the topic of smoking.
-Despite being one of the world’s largest tobacco markets, its use has decreased in recent years.
+Although it has one of the world’s largest tobacco markets, tobacco use has decreased in recent years.
 Smoking in public spaces is prohibited in some wards of Tokyo (namely Chiyoda, Shinjuku, and Shibuya).
-However, it is generally only urged and not mandatory to have smoking restrictions in restaurants, bars, hotels, and public areas.
-However, many places have designated smoking rooms are available to keep the smoke in an enclosed area and avoid bothering others.
-Despite this, businesses, especially those who cater to certain customers, will generally be discouraged from having smoking restrictions if they want to keep their clientele.
-If Japanese hotels want to cater to all kinds of customers, Western and Asian alike, they must provide spaces without tobacco smell.
-After all, even if it does not bother a few customers, the lack of smell would make it an appropriate space for all customers.
+However, it is generally only suggested and not mandatory to lift smoking restrictions in restaurants, bars, hotels, and public areas.
+However, many places have designated smoking rooms to keep the smoke in an enclosed area and avoid bothering others.
+Nevertheless, businesses, especially those who cater to certain customers, are generally discouraged by smoking restrictions if they want to maintain their clientele.
+To cater to all kinds of customers, including Western and Asian, Japanese hotels must provide spaces without tobacco smell.
+Even if the smoke does not bother a few customers, the lack of such a smell would make it an appropriate space for all customers.

 \subsection{Location, location, location}\label{disc:location}